WebAssembly/design/AstSemantics.md

   * Float32Ln - natural logarithm
   * Float32Pow - exponentiate

-Note that the IEEE 754 standard does not require extended operations like transcendental functions to have a specified precision.
-It does require them to define and use a consistent rounding quantum.

-The rounding behavior of the operations under consideration needs clarification.
+The rounding behavior of these operations would need clarification.